byuitechops/for-the-strength-of-developers/Introduction/coding.md

         npm install -g learnyounode
         ```
     3. After you install, run `learnyounode`.
 The program will open and you can begin with exercise 1.
+    4. When you have completed exercises 1-3, come back to this page.
 3. Node Debugging - Chrome Dev Tools
     * To debug your program in the node debugger with Chrome, use
         ```